The Battle for Oil: Synopsis

 In 1942, consumers on the North American home front have to contend with sacrifices made in order to support the war effort.
-One of the restrictions is on the use of petroleum and lubricants, which results in commuters being rigidly constricted in their use of privately-owned vehicles.
+One of the restrictions is on the use of petroleum and lubricants, which results in commuters being rigidly constricted in their use of privately owned vehicles.

 These wartime rations of oil will allow the Aliies to preserve one of the most important strategic materials.
 From the great oilfields of Texas, Mexico, Venezuela and the Caribbean basin, comes the oil that feeds the Allied war effort.
 Military forces are deployed to protect this vital resource.
 The Royal Navy warships range far out to sea protect the convoys that are lifelines to the Allied cause, but are highly reliant on the oil reserves located throughout the world.

 The mechanized Nazi war machine also relies on oil, and with limited natural supplies, Germany must manufacture costly synthetic fuels produced in 25 plants on a nonstop schedule that are constantly subjected to Royal Air Force aerial attacks.
 In distant battlefields, oil is the prize with Nazi armies threatening the rich oilfields of Baku, with the Soviet Union desperately fighting to retain the region.
 The German High Command knows that the Wehrmacht can stall if oil reserves are not secured.

 In the Middle East, where the world's largest oil deposits are found, other oil wells and refineries are also under threat by the advancing Axis powers.
 The pipelines to Haifa and Tripoli and the storage tanks in Palestine where British and Soviet forces are standing guard, are under constant bombardment.

 In the Far East, Japan, also dependent on foreign oil, is advancing relentlessly on the oil reserves in the Dutch East Indies and India.
 Singapore has become the fortress which the British Empire relies on to face the imminent onslaught of Japanese forces.

 As the Allies turn to offence, oil is the lifeblood of the war effort.
 When the German battleship Bismarck makes a break for open sea, the oil-fuelled British battleships and destroyers run down and destroy the German battleship.
 Nightly RAF air raids also begin to take effect, but for every bombing raid to Berlin, 3,800 tons of high-test fuel is needed for each heavy bomber.

 Global oil production continues with a new discovery in the Turner Valley oilfields in Alberta becoming significant with 1/6 of the oil in Canada coming from the new oilfield.
-The construction of the Portland–Montreal Pipeline from Portland, Maine to Montreal refineries brings oil to Eastern Canada where ocean-going oil tankers will then set off in escorted convoys dodging the formidable German U-boats to delivery the precious oil to the European battle front.
+The construction of the Portland–Montreal Pipeline from Portland, Maine to Montreal refineries brings oil to Eastern Canada where ocean-going oil tankers will then set off in escorted convoys dodging the formidable German U-boats to deliver the precious oil to the European battlefront.